datastax/cassandra-data-migrator/README.md

 ```

 # Perform large-field Guardrail violation checks
-- The tool can be used to identify large fields from a table that may break you cluster guardrails (e.g. AstraDB has a 10MB limit for a single large field)  `--class com.datastax.cdm.job.GuardrailCheck` as shown below
+- The tool can be used to identify large fields from a table that may break you cluster guardrails (e.g. AstraDB has a 10MB limit for a single large field), use class option `--class com.datastax.cdm.job.GuardrailCheck` as shown below

 ```
 ./spark-submit --properties-file cdm.properties \